CraigMerchant/samples/samples/scan_credit_card/README.md

 Scan credit card to find the card number using OpenCV.

+This uses a custom built OpenCV js file with only the required functions to reduce the file size.

 Then also detect card type and check if the sequence is valid.